Suncor Energy Inc. (SU) Shares Up Despite Recent Market Volatility

 Sponsored

-The public float for SU is 1.34B and currently, short sellers hold a 2.37% ratio of that float.
-The average trading volume of SU on February 22, 2023 was 4.92M shares.
+The average price predicted for Suncor Energy Inc. (SU) by analysts is $39.69, which is $13.3 above the current market price.
+The public float for SU is 1.32B, and at present, short sellers hold a 0.73% of that float.
+On February 28, 2023, the average trading volume of SU was 4.95M shares.

-SU’s stock has seen a -2.01% decrease for the week, with a 1.67% rise in the past month and a -7.44% fall in the past quarter.
-The volatility ratio for the week is 2.76%, and the volatility levels for the past 30 days are at 2.96% for Suncor Energy Inc. The simple moving average for the last 20 days is -0.66% for SU stock, with a simple moving average of 0.26% for the last 200 days.
+The stock of Suncor Energy Inc. (SU) has seen a 3.05% increase in the past week, with a -1.42% drop in the past month, and a -4.56% fall in the past quarter.
+The volatility ratio for the week is 3.24%, and the volatility levels for the past 30 days are at 3.07% for SU.
+The simple moving average for the last 20 days is 1.10% for SU stock, with a simple moving average of 2.04% for the last 200 days.

-During the last 5 trading sessions, SU fell by -2.01%, which changed the moving average for the period of 200-days by -10.19% in comparison to the 20-day moving average, which settled at $33.80.
-In addition, Suncor Energy Inc. saw 5.83% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SU rose by +3.05%, which changed the moving average for the period of 200-days by -0.67% in comparison to the 20-day moving average, which settled at $33.71.
+In addition, Suncor Energy Inc. saw 7.50% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for SU